Haihao-Sun/personal_website_hugo/content/authors/admin/_index.md

 highlight_name: false
 ---

-Haihao Sun is a computer science master student who is passionate with software engineering and problem solving.
+Haihao Sun is a computer science master student who is passionate about software engineering and problem solving.
 He has strong knowledge of C++, Go and network programming.
 Adept in various programming languages and frameworks, he contributes to widely used applications and services during his internship experience.
 He loves algorithms and advanced mathematics, winning medals in ACM-ICPC and Advanced Mathematics Competition.
-Currently, he is actively seeking full time software engineer work opportunity where he can apply his unique skills and insights to expand expectataions and produce results.
+Currently, he is actively seeking a full time software engineer work opportunity where he can apply his unique skills and insights to expand expectations and produce results.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.